-- sensory details.
-Thus, abstract representations generated from each sensory domain (hearing, vision, - touch, and so on) are all stored together in the generated abstract memory. - In more recent literature, generated abstract memory is often referred to as "the focus of attention" - and is reported to have a core capacity of three to five items when various memory strategies are - controlled (Cowan 2001).
-It is thought that information must be saved in generated abstract memory - 67 before high-level thinking about it can occur.
+The integrated representations in synthesized auditory memory can be further processed to form abstract representations in generated abstract memory (Massaro 1975).
+The abstract representations are considered to be domain general, meaning that they do not carry information about specific sensory details.
+Thus, abstract representations generated from each sensory domain (hearing, vision, touch, and so on) are all stored together in the generated abstract memory.

+In more recent literature, generated abstract memory is often referred to as "the focus of attention" and is reported to have a core capacity of three to five items when various memory strategies are controlled (Cowan 2001).
+It is thought that information must be saved in generated abstract memory before high-level thinking about it can occur.

-68 How Auditory Memory Is Used
+How Auditory Memory Is Used

-Although auditory memory is usually partitioned into three phases, all three phases can be used in 69 parallel to process auditory information.
-Suppose that you are sitting in a noisy airport reading and 70 a stranger asks you what time it is.
-Even though you did not catch the words immediately, you can 71 still extract the raw auditory information from the preperceptual auditory storage, except for the very 72 last sounds that were masked by someone else nearby talking immediately afterwards.
-The extracted 73 information is then integrated into synthesized auditory memory, which can save the auditory 74 information long enough for you to turn your attention away from the reading and toward the 75 sounds.
-When your attention is focused on the sounds, you can analyze the sounds based on their 76 memory, using your existing language knowledge.
-You form a generated abstract memory of what 77 the stranger meant, and you can then respond with the correct time if you have it.
-This is a typical 78 scenario in which all three phases of auditory memory work together to serve the auditory processing 79 involved in social interactions.
-80
+Although auditory memory is usually partitioned into three phases, all three phases can be used in parallel to process auditory information.
+Suppose that you are sitting in a noisy airport reading and a stranger asks you what time it is.
+Even though you did not catch the words immediately, you can still extract the raw auditory information from the preperceptual auditory storage, except for the very last sounds that were masked by someone else nearby talking immediately afterward.
+The extracted information is then integrated into synthesized auditory memory, which can save the auditory information long enough for you to turn your attention away from the reading and toward the sounds.
+When your attention is focused on the sounds, you can analyze the sounds based on their memory, using your existing language knowledge.
+You form a generated abstract memory of what the stranger meant, and you can then respond with the correct time if you have it.
+This is a typical scenario in which all three phases of auditory memory work together to serve the auditory processing involved in social interactions.